microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ![](ReferenceManager.png)

     Make sure to select it and press Ok.
 9. Now expand the **Applications** section.
 You will notice that the **ContosoExpense** project is referenced and highlighted in bold, which means that it will be used as a starting point for the package.
-In case of a project with multiple executable, you can set the starting point by clicking on the correct one in the **Applications** list and choosing **Set as entry point**.
+In case of a project with multiple executables, you can set the starting point by clicking on the correct one in the **Applications** list and choosing **Set as entry point**.
 However, this isn't our case, so we are ready to go on.
 10. That's it!
 We can now test the packaged version of the application.
 11. Right click on the **ContosoExpenses.Package** project in Solution Explore and choose **Set As Startup Project**.
 12. Press F5 to launch the debugging.